Chase Sapphire Reserve® review

 discontinued

-Because of the ability to earn 5x on travel purchased through Chase Travel; 3x on dining, select streaming services and online groceries; 2x on all other travel purchases; 1x on all other purchases; and a $50 Annual Chase Travel Hotel Credit, the CardName justifies its AnnualFees annual fee, especially when compared to the card_name annual fee.
-The CardName card doesn’t have the $300 annual travel credit though, or the $120 application fee credit for Global Entry or TSA PreCheck.
+The CardName provides numerous ways to earn rewards, including elevated points on travel booked through Chase Travel, dining, select streaming services, and online groceries, as well as on all other travel purchases and general purchases.
+It also includes an annual Chase Travel Hotel Credit, making its annual fee justifiable, especially when compared to the higher annual fee of the card_name card.
+However, it’s worth noting that the CardName does not include the annual travel credit or the application fee credit for Global Entry or TSA PreCheck that come with its premium counterpart.

 To learn more about how these cards line up side-by-side, see our full Chase Sapphire Reserve® vs. Chase Sapphire Preferred® comparison.